Alpine glacier chunk detaches, killing at least 6 hikers

 Of the hospitalized survivors, two were in grave condition, authorities said.

-The fast-moving avalanche “came down with a roar the could be heard at great distance,” local online media site ildolomiti.it said.
+The fast-moving avalanche “came down with a roar that could be heard at great distance,” local online media site ildolomiti.it said.

 Temporarily, the search by helicopter and dogs for any more victims or missing was halted for the night while rescuers evaluated the risk that more of the glacier could break off, Walter Cainelli, after conducting a rescue mission with a search dog, told state television.